top of page

 Scorpions are crucial for keeping insect populations under control, and their venom contributes to important pharmaceutical research.

-On this dress, I wanted to artistically interpret their amazing ability to glow under ultraviolet light.
+On this Scorpion dress, I wanted to artistically interpret their amazing ability to glow under ultraviolet light.

 Mushrooms are having a bit of a popularity moment right now.
-I'm including them on this list because they are a great example of the "clothing/art to attention to funding" pipeline.
+I'm including them on this list because they are a great example of how featuring something on clothing/art leads to attention, which leads to funding and other support.

 Mushrooms started showing up on cute clothes and artwork, and pretty soon I began seeing new books, nature documentaries, research, and activism growing in their wake.